SpinResearch/RustySecrets/README.md

 once you have made sure that `rustc` (the compiler) and `cargo` (the build and dependency management tool) are installed.
-Visit the [Rust homepage](http://www.rust-lang.org/) if you don't know what they are.
+Visit the [Rust homepage](http://www.rust-lang.org/) if you are don't know where to get these tools.

 # I/O